 What advice would you offer to current final year students or other recent graduates looking for a role at the moment?

-Definitely engage with C+P. It will greatly increase your chances of securing interviews and subsequently a job.
+Definitely engage with Careers and Placements.
+It will greatly increase your chances of securing interviews and subsequently a job.
 In addition to this, expect a lot of rejection and expect motivation to ebb and flow, but there is light at the end of the tunnel.
 Finally, when it comes to job applications, make sure you are aligning your experiences (both professional and academic) directly with ALL the requirements and responsibilities of the role.
 This might seem like a long exercise, but it will help raise your application above others.